 - What’s On

-Azize Ethem is a writer now living on the shores of Lake Iznik.
-Her diary ‘Village Voices’ is a regular Cornucopia feature.
-She is the author of Beyond the Orchard which describes the trials and tribulations of starting a new life in the tiny Turkish village of Dereköy near Marmaris.
-Her husband Selim died in April 2009.
+Azize Ethem is a writer who lived on the shores of Lake Iznik, from where her diary ‘Village Voices’ was a regular Cornucopia feature.
+She is the author of Beyond the Orchard, which describes the trials and tribulations of starting a new life in the tiny Turkish village of Dereköy near Marmaris with her husband Selim in 1985.
+He died in April 2009, and in 2018, after 33 years, she moved away.
+Her last diary was written for Cornucopia 58.

 Despite the drama of July 15’s coup, the rhythm of Azize Ethem’s life in Iznik has barely lost a beat.
 While the reintroduction of partridges and woodcock to the hills is welcome, less so is the new Yenişehir-to-Ankara highway cutting a swathe through the town.
 Meanwhile, in the garden the last bean crop has ripened